 Technical item #4: Within thirty (30) days after the closing date (“post-closing”), lenders would have to send a revised Closing Disclosure reflecting the actual costs of the closing.
 And any monetary refunds to the borrower must be made within sixty (60) days of the closing completion.

 In summary, the Truth-in-Lending Act/RESPA Integrated Disclosures (“TRID”) creates timing requirements for the disclosures that lenders must make to consumers.
-Additionally, the CFPB has stated that the lender (not the broker, nor the attorney) is ultimately responsible for any errors regarding all the closing paperwork.
+Additionally, the CFPB has stated that the lender (not the broker, nor the attorney) is ultimately responsible for any errors regarding all closing paperwork.